 All articles should be written in Word.
-The font should be Times New Roman, 12 point and the document should be double-spaced with 2.5cm margins.
+The font should be Times New Roman, 12 point.
 The title of your article should be in bold at the beginning of the file, but not enclosed in quote marks.
 Bold is also used for headings and subheadings (which should also be in Times New Roman, 12 point) in the article.
 Italics may be used (sparingly) to indicate key concepts.